MADLABatUCI/target-intercept-collab-ai/README.md

 URL parameters allow you to skip past the instructions.
 Follow this [link](https://madlabatuci.github.io/target-intercept-collab-ai/?debug=true&collab=1) to gain access to the task without instructions.
 This link adds a URL parameter "__?debug=true__"

 URL parameters allow you to access the different teaming conditions.
 For example, to access teaming condition #1,  use [this link](https://madlabatuci.github.io/target-intercept-collab-ai/?debug=true&collab=1).
-This link appends another URL parameter "__&collab=1__" to access one of the 10 agents.
+This link appends another URL parameter "__&collab=1__" to access the correct teaming condition including the AI agents _ignorant_ and _delay_.
 Adjust the value of __collab__ to access the different teaming conditions.

 <h4>Teaming Conditions Table</h4>